starmen4/DiscordBot-YoutubePlayback/README.md

 !queue     -> will show what is in the queue

+# quick play

+The quick play buttons can be changed.

+to do this, open Quick_play_files.txt in root directory of the bot and delete the line of the button you want to remove.
+Save, then in the bot click the button it used to be and re-assign it.

 # For the Windows Peeps

 open CMD or Powershell, navigate to folder where bot is located, and type in